 Upon arriving at Convention, delegates will check in at their hotel.
-A member of the Local Executive will be on hand to give the delegate their Credential, which must then be taken to registration.
+A member of the Local Executive will be at the hotel or at the convention hall to give the delegate their Credential, which must then be taken to registration.
 Upon registering, delegates receive their nametag, which must be worn at all times to be admitted to the Convention floor and for voting.